Terms and conditions of all therapy provision

 - Client information taken may be used in therapist’s supervisory sessions or for research or training purposes, but only if this data is anonymous and all identifying information is redacted.
 Client identity will be protected at all times in these scenarios.
 This includes audio and video recordings & photos, with client permission for advanced training.
 Audio recordings as well as notes may be used for ongoing service improvement.
 Such recordings are focused on the work and the practitioner, not the client.
 In the event of a complaint, all client data will be shared with legal counsel, supervisor and professional bodies involved.

 - It will be agreed with the client that a weekly or fortnightly session slot will be allocated.
 If the client changes this then they are cancelling the session contract and becoming “sporadic” attendees, meaning that the therapist only will fit them in at their convenience.
-If you cancel more than two slots in a row you loose your “slot”.
+If you cancel more than two slots in a row you loose your “slot”. (obviously if you settle the fee and have been absent for a reasonable reason this does not apply).
+Cancellation rules are HERE

 - It is not the responsibility of the therapist that clients may relocate, have educational related relocation or work related relocation.
 Where an amicable arrangement can not be arranged, the therapist reserves the right to cancel the arrangement if attendance is not regular.